 Why Do VA Appeals Take So Long?

-– Obtaining the claimant’s VAMC treatment medical records, private treatment medical records, and in-service medical records
+- Obtaining the veteran’s VAMC treatment medical records, private treatment medical records, and in-service medical records

-– Obtaining the claimant’s military personnel file (often necessary to prove psychiatric disability claims)
+- Obtaining the veteran’s military personnel file (often necessary to prove psychiatric disability claims)

 - Obtaining private one-time medical examination opinions to prove service-connection or to obtain a higher level of disability